antonioscardace/NetWatch/README.md

 - The HTTP connection between **Monitor** and **Data Manager** is a Keep-Alive (persistent) connection.
 - **Monitor** implements the Factory-Method Design Pattern for the _request_ module.
 - **Notification** implements the Factory-Method Design Pattern for the _sender_ module.
-- Both **Identity Manager** and **Monitor** microservices use a Redis cache to store, respectively, active tokens and offline utilities.
+- Both **Identity Manager** and **Monitor** microservices use a Redis cache to store active tokens and offline utilities, respectively.
 Storing data in a Redis cache rather than a local data structure (e.g. Hash Maps) offers several advantages like scalability, distribution, and persistence.

 Here are some useful links for communication: